amissSmile-code/Band-Name-Generator-CLI/README.md

 Follow the on-screen prompts to enter the city you grew up in and your pet's name.
 The tool will combine them with a random genre and adjective to create your new band name!

+You can generate multiple names in a single session.
+Just type `y` when asked if you want to generate another.

 ## 🐳 Docker Support

-You can also run this application in a Docker container.
+This project includes a production-ready `Dockerfile` with security best practices (non-root user, read-only code).

 1. **Build the image**:
    ```bash